Bridget Kelly Takes On Incumbent John Hogan For Bergen County Clerk

 NEW YORK (CBSNewYork) — The race for Bergen County clerk is one to watch this Election Day in New Jersey.

-Incumbent John Hogan, a Democrat seeking a third term, is facing off against Republican challenger Bridget Kelly.READ MORE: Police Investigating Double Homicide At Yonkers Home
+Incumbent John Hogan, a Democrat seeking a third term, is facing off against Republican challenger Bridget Kelly.READ MORE: N.J.
+Governor's Race Between Incumbent Phil Murphy And Republican Jack Ciattarelli Too Close To Call